volodymyrhudyma/blog/content/blog/2020-09-22-algorithms-heap-sort-in-javascript.md

     // Else swap elements
     swap(heap, i, index);

-    // And continue by using the swapped one i = index;
+    // Continue by using the swapped index i = index;
   }
 }